micmejia/bible-dump/NKJV/Isaiah/Isa 19.md

 The rivers will turn foul; The brooks of defense will be emptied and dried up; The reeds and rushes will wither.

 ###### 7
-The papyrus reeds by [^c]the River, by the mouth of the River, And everything sown by the River, Will wither, be driven away, and be no more.
+The papyrus reeds by the River, by the mouth of the River, And everything sown by the River, Will wither, be driven away, and be no more.

 ###### 8
 The fishermen also will mourn; All those will lament who cast hooks into the River, And they will languish who spread nets on the waters.